 Serious or frequent risks

 Everything we do in life has risks.
-There are some risks associated with this type of surgery.
+Surgery to remove ducts is generally a very safe operation with few risks but, as with any surgical procedure complications can occur.
 The general risks of surgery include problems with: